(This post contains affiliate links. Read my full disclosure.)

 Get a head start with my guide to 15 easy ways to earn PDUs this year.

-We all use leadership skills in project management which means there are plenty of opportunities to claim PDUs in this area as long as you are learning about related topics.
+We all use leadership skills, and many other ‘soft’ skills in project management which means there are plenty of opportunities to claim PDUs in this area as long as you are learning about related topics.

 To be honest, I enjoy developing my leadership and interpersonal skills more than I do learning technical techniques.
-However, much of project management education is based on technical skills, so you do have to keep an eye out for qualifying activities that count towards your Leadership
+However, much of project management education is based on technical skills, so you do have to keep an eye out for qualifying activities that count towards your Power Skills

 Any kind of formal or informal training, webinar or podcast on the topics of: